codeface-io/SwiftObserver/readme.md

 ## <a id="memory"></a>2.
 Memory Management

-With SwiftObserver, memory management is meaningful and easy.
-We don't deal with contrived constructs like "Disposable" or "DisposeBag".
+> Memory management with SwiftObserver is meaningful and easy.
+We never deal with contrived constructs like "Disposable" or "DisposeBag".

-To avoid leaks, observations must stop before the involved observers or observables die.
+To avoid leaks, stop observations before their observer or observable die.
 One way to do that is to stop each observation when it's not needed anymore:

 ~~~swift
 dog.stopObserving(sky)